sbackus/antifa-witches/README.md

 ### PREFERRED PRAXIS

 1. Making beautiful art / Making illegal art
-2. Magical rituals / Non-violent direct action
+2. Cooking, Baking and potion making / Demolition & Sabatoge
-3. Benevolent spell casting / Violent direct action
+3. Ritual, and Fotune Telling / Non-violent direct action & truth-telling
-4. Community building and outreach / Mass protest and general strike
+4. Dance, Fashion and Drag / Spying & Espionage
-5. Journalism, truth telling & education / Espionage & deplatforming
+5. Music and Story telling  / Deplatforming, Distraction and Disinformation
-6. Blogging / Hacktivism
+6. Sexuality and the Great Rite / Violent direct action

 Think about what makes your witch vulnerable or different.
 Write down names and pronouns for your witch.